T

 Activities

-Exploring Old San Juan on foot, visiting free beaches, and low-cost local attractions.
+Exploring Old San Juan on foot, visiting free forts (like Castillo San Cristobal's grounds), relaxing on public beaches.

 Misc